 With a polished attention-to-detail combined with a discerning style and love for all things luxury, Christina specializes in designing high-end travel experiences in unique corners of the globe.

-Whether it be a luxury safari in the Masai Mara followed by a private island retreat in Seychelles, gorilla trekking in Uganda or Rwanda, a seductive coastal escape to Italy’s glamorous Amalfi Coast, an immersive sensory experience through India’s colorful sights, or simply a long-weekend getaway in wine country, she spends the time to get to know you and your style personally so that she can design the perfect, one-of-a-kind experience just for you.
+Whether it be a luxury safari in the Masai Mara followed by a private island retreat in Seychelles, gorilla trekking in Rwanda or Uganda, a seductive coastal escape to Italy’s glamorous Amalfi Coast, an immersive sensory experience through India’s colorful sights, or simply a long-weekend getaway in wine country, she spends the time to get to know clients personally so that she can design the perfect, one-of-a-kind experiences.
 An East Coast native, Christina studied abroad in Southern Europe and later moved to London, where she took every opportunity to explore the best cities, towns, and countrysides that Europe has to offer.
 When she is not traveling to seek out new, exotic destinations she calls beautiful San Francisco, California home.

 The two things that make me happiest in life are travel and helping others.
 I am a huge believer that we learn more by traveling than we can in any history book or news outlet and, above all else, that travel allows us to reinvent ourselves.
 It has the ability to expand our minds and challenge us in ways we never realized possible.
 Travel is a gift and, to me, being able to share this gift with others and have a hand in creating their lifelong memories is the most rewarding career imaginable.